 2.3

-Rule 30.8 provides that where proceedings are taking place in the Queen’s Bench Division (other than proceedings in the Commercial or Admiralty Courts), a district registry of the High Court or a county court, the court must transfer the proceedings to the Chancery Division at the Royal Courts of Justice if the statement of case raises an issue relating to the application of Article 81 or 82, or Chapter I or II.
-However, if any such proceedings which have been commenced in the Queen's Bench Division or a Circuit Commercial Court fall within the scope of rule 58.1(2), any party to those proceedings may apply for the transfer of the proceedings to the Commercial Court, in accordance with rules 58.4(2) and 30.5(3).
+Rule 30.8 provides that where proceedings are taking place in the King’s Bench Division (other than proceedings in the Commercial or Admiralty Courts), a district registry of the High Court or a county court, the court must transfer the proceedings to the Chancery Division at the Royal Courts of Justice if this Practice Direction applies.
+However, if any such proceedings which have been commenced in the King’s Bench Division or a Circuit Commercial Court fall within the scope of rule 58.1(2), any party to those proceedings may apply for the transfer of the proceedings to the Commercial Court, in accordance with rules 58.4(2) and 30.5(3).
 If the application is refused, the proceedings must be transferred to the Chancery Division of the High Court at the Royal Courts of Justice.

 2.4